ttimbers/ttimbers.github.io/_posts/2016-03-11-Using-docker-for-reproducible-research.markdown

+---
+layout: post
-# Using Docker for Reproducible Research
+title: Using Docker for Reproducible Research
+excerpt: "In my reproducible research toolbox, there are several tools that I routinely use.
+These include, R & Python, the Bash Shell, Make and Git."
+modified:
+categories:
+excerpt:
+tags: [science]
+image:
+  feature:
+date: 2016-03-11T13:24:49-08:00
+---

 In my reproducible research toolbox, there are several tools that I routinely use.
 These include, R & Python, the Bash Shell, Make and Git.
 Although I have had Docker sitting in my toolbox since Titus Brown introduced me to it via [this tutorial](http://angus.readthedocs.org/en/2015/week3/CTB_docker.html)